nicnilov/face_rec/README.md

 6005-t.jpg
 ```

-where `6005` is the label (alternatively could be a person name), `-` is a separator, and `1, 2, and 3` are indexes of the different images of the same person, and `t` is a test image which is never used in training.
+where `6005` is the label (alternatively could be a person name), `-` is a separator, and `1, 2, and 3` are suffixes of the different images of the same person, and `t` is a test image which is never used in training.

 ## Prerequisites